rafalgolarz/passgen/README.md

 <http://localhost:8080/v1/passwords>

-By default, it generates one password meeting criteria defined in config.toml but you can overwrite any of the params.
+By default, it generates one password meeting criteria defined in passgen.toml but you can overwrite any of the params.

 Generate 3 passwords: